veranolu/C3-ABM/README.md

+This repository corresponds to manuscript V9.39 (2026-08-23) under review at MDPI Information.

 # C3-ABM: Fossil-Anchor Simulation for the Dual-Caliber Blind Spot

-Companion agent-based model to the manuscript
+Companion agent-based model to the manuscript:

-**"The Dual-Caliber Blind Spot of Recommender Systems: A 27-Year Behavioral Diagnostic for Algorithmic Governance"**.
+> **"Beyond Algorithmic Accuracy: Dual-Caliber Analytics and Preference Resilience in Consumer Adaptation"**
+> by Dan Lu, Hongwei Liu, Xiuli Yu, and Dongdong Shi
+> Manuscript V9.39 (2026-08-23), under review at *Information* (MDPI).

 ## What it shows